Kris Radlinski: Club career

 Radlinski played at in Wigan's 2001 Super League Grand Final loss against the Bradford Bulls.

 In the 2002 Challenge Cup Final at Murrayfield Stadium Radlinski won the Lance Todd Trophy for man of the match.
-Kris competed in this match despite being in hospital all week prior to Wigan's 21–12 victory over St Helens with a serious foot infection,.
+Kris competed in this match despite being in hospital all week prior to Wigan's 21–12 victory over St Helens with a serious foot infection.

 Radlinski played for Wigan at in the 2003 Super League Grand Final defeat by Bradford Bulls.

 He was given a testimonial year in 2005 for his loyal service to Wigan Warriors.
 Radlinski made only 15 appearances for the team during a season that was interrupted by multiple injuries.
 His testimonial match was played at the JJB Stadium on 2 February 2006 against the Huddersfield Giants.
 Wigan won this match 38–22.

 Radlinski announced his retirement from the sport prematurely on 2 March 2006 due to persistent injuries.
 He had made over 300 appearances for Wigan, scoring 183 tries.
 This brought down the curtain on a successful career during which the player was a loyal servant to his club.

-In June 2006 Radlinski came out of retirement and returned to Wigan for the remainder of 2006's Super League XI, playing for "no fee" to aid the team during their personnel struggles that year.
+In June 2006 Radlinski came out of retirement and returned to Wigan for the remainder of 2006's Super League XI, playing for no payment to aid the team during their personnel struggles that year.
 He helped the club avoid relegation, making six appearances before retiring a second time in August 2006.

 International career

 Radlinski was selected to play for England in the 1995 World Cup Final at in their defeat by Australia.

 He won his first cap for Great Britain on the 1996 Lions tour.
 In the 1997 post season, Radlinski was selected to play for Great Britain at centre in all three matches of the Super League Test series against Australia.

 Internationally he was capped 20 times by Great Britain, and won 10 England caps.
-The pinnacle of his international career, in which he was a main stay in the international setup, saw him captain the team against New Zealand 'A'.
-He scored three tries in this match.

 Coaching and management

 Durin the 2009 season, Radlinski returned to Wigan, taking up a scholarship coaching role.
-He was given a place on the England coaching staff for the 2009 Four Nations tournament.
+He was part of the England coaching staff for the 2009 Four Nations tournament.
 On 1 December 2009, Radlinski was appointed Rugby General Manager at Wigan, working alongside new head coach Michael Maguire.

-In 2014, Radlinski was appointed as an Executive Director of Wigan Warriors before being promoted to CEO on New Years Day 2023.
+In 2014, Radlinski was appointed an Executive Director of Wigan Warriors before being promoted to CEO on New Years Day 2023.
 Radlinski was a key figure in securing Wigan's place at the 2025 Rugby League Las Vegas event.